 We in the tech industry have a tendency to throw around the word "finally" perhaps a tad more often than we should.
+Developing things takes time, and some features that seem easy to implement on the surface actually require a great deal of effort and man hours to accomplish.
 Read More

 Rumblings of delays aside, we've been waiting to hear more concrete information about the arrival of the new HTC One.
 Well, today we got something closer to solid facts.
 According to the company itself, the new flagship phone should launch in the UK, Germany, and Taiwan next week.
 Dates may vary by local carriers, but it won't be too long of a wait.

 As for the rest of the world, more countries in Europe, as well as the North American and Asia-Pacific regions should see the handset land 'before the end of April.'
 No specific dates are given, nor any carrier information, but we already know that in the U.S. Read More

 Maybe it's just me, but it seems like Samsung is getting even faster with open source file releases.
 Today, the Korean manufacturer dropped open source kernel files for the Galaxy Note 8.0, Samsung's first foray into the tablet-that's-also-a-phone market.
 Both international and North American variants are represented, so those interested can take their pick.

 A non-zero number of Android Police team members enjoy skiiing.
 Who wouldn't, right?
 Well, people who get lost for starters.
 Mountains can be mazes!
 However, Google did what Google does best and made some sense of the madness.
 Now you can find guides for 38 different resorts all on your mobile phone.